chung-leong/react-seq/examples/swapi-ssr/README.md

 ## Seeing the code in action

 Go to the `examples/swapi-ssr` folder.
 Run `npm install` and then `npm build`.
-Once the production build is ready, run `npm start` to star the HTTP server.
+Once the production build is ready, run `npm start` to start the HTTP server.
 A browser window should automatically open up:

 ![progress](./img/progress.jpg)